jerinphilip/lemonade/README.md

 ```

+It is expected that pybindings will be merged into bergamot-translator
+eventually when mature.

 #### Python bindings on macOS
 Assuming you have Qt installed through the official Qt distribution, it would
 be something this, where you might need to change the path to your version of